Felipinhoribb/Beerfier-IOT/README.md

 # Beerfier-IOT
-Project Internet of Things at University FUMEC
+Project Internet of Things at the University FUMEC